StephanThierry/MultiDiskSignatureCollisionErrorFix/README.md

   Disk 12   Offline          29 GB      0 B
 ```

-In this overview you can see that the USB's 2-4 and 9-12 are affected by the issue - only 1 is "Online" the rest are "Offline".
+In this overview you can see that the USB's 2-4 and 9-12 are affected by the issue - only Disk 3 is "Online" the rest are "Offline".
 In this case calling `run 2 4` and `run 9 12` will solve the problem.

 Note!
 You need to disconnect the USB's for Windows to re-read the values.
 So they will not come online straight after running the command.